 Charlton Lane, Waterlooville, PO8 0BG

-Gather after sundown and follow the Wassail Queen in a torchlit procession through time.
-She’ll be joined by the Prize Old Mummers, and Hook Eagle Morris will lead a merry dance.
+Butser Ancient Farm is an archaeological open-air museum and experimental archaeology site.
+Gather after sundown and follow the Wassail Queen in a torchlit procession through time with Prize Old Mummers and Hook Eagle Morris.
 There will be a bar selling locally produced cider, mead and a range of alcoholic and non-alcoholic drinks.
 Hot drinks and snacks will also be available.
+This event usually sells out so don’t miss out on tickets if you want to go!
 Click here for more information.

 Herefordshire